Renstrio24p/Standalone-React-Vite/README.md

 - npm run deploy - to publish your react project

 -> You can put your own folders here inside this public folder

-    - I prepare all the format inside of this folder
+    - I prepared all the format inside of this folder

-      1. CSS
+      - CSS
-      2. index.html
+      - index.html
-      3. php-components - requires hosting server to run backend
+      - php-components - requires hosting server to run backend

 -> You can start coding with and do your experiments in "index.js"

-    1. index.js
+    - index.js

 -> You can put all your js files inside of "src" folder along with react.js or you can add folders inside.

-    1. react.js

--> Read "dependencies-npm to make this component package work"
+    - react-app.js >> template design for react-standalone
+    - react.js >> it's an empty space for coding your project
+    - files >> you can put all your components inside this folder and render it to "react.js"

 -> After you install all dependencies, run this command

-    1. npm run build
+    $ npm run build

-    - this command allows you to generate your main.js and execute changes
+this command allows you to generate your main.js and execute changes

-    2. npm start
+    $ npm start

-    - this command will start your localhost server
-    - can terminate this job by pressing " ctrl + C " then type "Y".
+this command will start your localhost server can terminate this job by pressing " ctrl + C " then type "Y".

-    3. npm run deploy
+    $ npm run deploy

-    - allows to publish your code to github page and this might take sometimes to propagate.
+allows to publish your code to github page and this might take sometimes to propagate.

+    $ npm run netlify

+allows to publish your code to netlify

-    4. npm run terminate
+    $ npm run terminate

-    - to terminate port 9500 for your localhost, this command can be used to terminate your localhost. if you forgot to close your terminal without terminating "npm start" accidentally.
+to terminate port 9500 for your localhost, this command can be used to terminate your localhost. if you forgot to close your terminal without terminating "npm start" accidentally.

     There you have it.
 I hope this helps to run your project in the future.